sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/index.md

 <ListBox
   link="/guide/functions/development"
   title="Develop Online"
   description="Use WebIDE to develop cloud functions.
-Learn the function's parameters, returned value, error handling and timezone, etc"
+Learn the function's parameters, returned value, error handling and timezone, etc."
 />
 <ListBox
   link="/guide/functions/debug"
   title="Debug Online"
-  description="Learn how to debug your code online, pass params and view the results, and how to use online requests to make debugging easier"
+  description="Learn how to debug your code online, pass params and view the results, and how to use online requests to make debugging easier."
 />
 <ListBox
   link="/guide/functions/deployment"
   title="Deployment"
-  description="Deploy functions online, generate accessible URL addresses, and learn how to view and manage versions" />
+  description="Deploy functions online, generate accessible URL addresses, and learn how to view and manage versions."
+/>
 <ListBox
+  link="/guide/functions/require"
+  title="Load Other Functions"
+  description="In the same application, use require to load other cloud functions and implement function calls between them.."
+/>
+<ListBox
   link="/guide/functions/invoke"
   title="Invoke Functions"
-  description="Invoke functions via SDK or HTTP, including a description of timeout and CORS policies" />
+  description="Invoke functions via SDK or HTTP, including a description of timeout and CORS policies."
+/>
 <ListBox
   link="/guide/functions/logs"
   title="Online Logs"
-  description="Get real-time logs when the function is running, and filter log by time, keywords, and others to facilitate troubleshooting"
+  description="Get real-time logs when the function is running, and filter log by time, keywords, and others to facilitate troubleshooting."
 />
 <ListBox
   link="/guide/functions/npm"
   title="Using NPM"
-  description="Learn how to use NPM to find, install, and manage your app's dependencies" />
+  description="Learn how to use NPM to find, install, and manage your app's dependencies."
+/>
+<ListBox
+  link="/guide/functions/scheduled-tasks"
+  title="Scheduled Tasks"
+  description="There is no need to write Cronjob expressions, as configuring scheduled tasks is as easy as scheduling events on a calendar."
+/>
 </ListBoxContainer>